FingBox network security appliance: Review

 As with new device alerts, you will be made aware of any attacks or new UPnP ports which are detected immediately by both app notification and email.
 This is the kind of real-time alerting which really assists in being across what is going on with your network.

-The FingBox is available now on Amazon for US$129 which includes a lifetime subscription to the cloud service and unlimited device tracking.
+The FingBox is available now on Amazon including a lifetime subscription (it’s free) to the cloud service and unlimited device tracking.
 The cloud service provides the device identification database, and stores network scan information as part of the Fing app.

 For many people who haven't, or don't want to, pay out for an expensive up-market router, keeping track of their devices, usage, and security considerations can be nigh on impossible.
 While other security appliances are out there, they can be expensive to buy, require ongoing subscription costs, and have a negative impact on network performance or functionality.
 The FingBox provides a number of very useful features to keep home network users aware of what exactly is going on on their network, plus providing some value add in the form of presence tracking, and performance testing and fault finding features.